ammuench/node-dota-api/README.md

-# node-yasp-api
+# node-dota-api
-A node-based API for getting player data from Yasp.co
+API to fetch Dota stats for players, heroes, matches, and more!